-Consistently focusing on the right goals is the fundamental building block for developing into a thriving and successful organization.
+Consistently focusing on the right goals is the fundamental building block for a thriving and successful organization.

 But is that enough?

-Oftentimes we do a great job at imagining the future and developing elaborate long term goals and conducting strategic planning at the top-level; however, fail to translate our goals into results, and our plans into actions.
+Many of us are great at imagining the future, developing elaborate long-term goals, and conducting top-level strategic planning.
+However, we often fail to translate goals into results — and plans into action.

-Although it must be stated that there should be a healthy balance between top-down and bottom-up goals, in this article we focus primarily on top-down goals and discuss the following topics:
+Although there should be a healthy balance between top-down and bottom-up goals, we’ll now focus primarily on top-down goals and discuss the following topics:

-- Why do we fail to convert our goals into results?
+- Why many fail to convert goals into results;

-- What are cascading goals and why are they important?
+- Defining cascading goals and why they matter;

-- How to implement cascading goals at your company?
+- How to implement cascading goals at your company; and

-- Smarter way to build alignment, engagement, and transparency
+- A smarter way to build alignment, engagement, and transparency.

-Why do we fail to convert our goals into results?
+Why many fail to convert goals into results

 There can be many reasons.
-Let’s focus on two.
+Let’s focus on the top two.

 1. Lack of transparency on company goals

-Company wide goals equip employees with guidance and motivation for the destination ahead.
-As human beings, we have a need to feel part of something bigger than ourselves, to feel as an important part of a community, and to know that the work that we do has an impact at our workplace.
+Company-wide goals equip employees with guidance and motivation to reach a destination.
+As human beings, we need to feel part of something bigger than ourselves, feel like we’re a vital part of a community, and know that our contributions impact our workplace.

 “Greatness and nearsightedness are incompatible.
 Meaningful achievement depends on lifting one's sights and pushing toward the horizon.” — Daniel Pink, Author of Drive

-Lack of transparency on the high level goals and priorities of an organization limit the possibilities of what employees can accomplish.
-Such a culture at work signals lack of trust within the organization, lowers a sense of community within its members, and negatively impacts morale and employee performance.
+Lack of transparency on high-level goals and priorities limits what employees can accomplish.
+What's more, it signals a lack of trust and harms any sense of community, negatively impacting morale and employee performance.